bugrasitemkar/run-devops/README.md

 ## 📄 License

-This project is part of a course and intended for educational purposes.
+This project is intended for educational purposes only.